Who is a Baker?

 Which certifications and internships can be helpful in becoming Baker?

-Nowadays, the internship has become an integral part of a career in shaping the budding chefs into, through professional under a disciplined setup.
+In order to have a better understanding of a career as a baker, it is always important to go for an internship.
+No matter how much practical learning experience your college or university provides, you will get real-world experience by working with a company or an organisation.
+When it comes to a career as baker, internships are very important since they provide an individual with practical knowledge about the field.
+Nowadays, the internship has become an integral part of a career in shaping the budding chefs into, professional under a disciplined setup.
 The environment in academics is surely controlled and students have access to the best of everything.
 There is a pressure of volume, cost and performance which a student should know how to handle before he/she works with a star hotel or opens her own bakery/ restaurant.
-Most of these internships are not paid but rich in experience, use these internships as best as you can.

 Career Path Progression for Baker